sharikjavid/kotto/README.md

 ```

 Under the hood, Trackway has statically generated a prompt set that includes the type signature of the `hello`
-function.
-It then sends sections of that prompt set to the LLM, which uses it to generate a completion that will call
+function as well as the comment above it.
+The model then predicts that it needs to call
 the function with the argument `"Hello, I'm a JavaScript program."`.

-We can get a bit more insight into which function was called, and for what reason, by tuning up the log level:
+We can get a bit more insight into what's going on by tuning up the log level:

 ```bash
 trackway run --trace hello.ts